aphyr/distsys-class/README.markdown

 - Rule 1: don't distribute where you don't have to
   - Is this thing small enough to fit on one node?
     - Could we just buy a bigger box?
-  - Can we make the node reliable enough for the service's
   - Can this service tolerate a single node's guarantees?
   - Could we just stand up another one if it breaks?
   - Could manual intervention take the place of the distributed algorithm?

-### Use another distributed system
+### Use an existing distributed system

 - If we have to distribute, can we push the work onto some other software?
-  - What about a distributed database?
+  - What about a distributed database or log?
   - Can we pay Amazon to do this for us?
   - Conversely, what are the care and feeding costs?
   - How much do you have to learn to use/operate that distributed system?